20 Comments

 Thank you Jamie.
 You have grasped the increase in our government borrowing.

-It is as clear as day that the over have no idea how to affect our economy to increase growth.
+It is as clear as day that the politicians have no idea how to affect our economy to increase growth.

-For well over the 25 years of sustained deficit the growth of our economy has NOT happened in sufficient terms to avoid the need for government borrowing.
+For well over the 25 years of sustained deficit the growth of our economy has NOT happened in sufficient amounts to avoid the need for government borrowing.

-That sustained ignorance to our nations need to earn more not pay more, is the reason we are where we are today.
-And will be in the next 25 years.
+That sustained ignorance to our nations need to earn more so we can afford to pay more tax is the reason why we are where we are today.
+And will still be in over the next 25 years if nothing constructive is achieved.

-As the rich if this world, the ones who buy those gilts get richer with the interest we pay them then, they get more money to lend us!
+The rich of this world, the ones who buy those gilts inevitably get richer with the interest we pay them as they get even more money to lend back to us for that shortfall instead of us receiving it naturally from just them SPENDING it back.

-Do thus becomes an ever increasing property for them and us.
+So this becomes an ever fulfilling prophecy for them and us.
 As our debt rises they earn more.
 They earn more they lend more by buying gilts.
 It’s not a mathematical calculation more an observation.

-The general rule is that inflation is bad.
-And we must strangle a growing economy to stifle inflation, to keep inflation down.
-But all this does is stifle our economy!
+The general rule these days, is that inflation is bad.
+So the BoE must strangle a growing economy to stifle inflation, to keep inflation down.
+But all that does is stifle our economy!

 Inflation is not bad.
 As long as incomes keep up with it.
 Inflation is a fact of life.
 It’s the natural rise in costs.
-In things they become scarce after being plentiful.
+In things that become scarce after being plentiful.
 Or raw materials that we run out of that we then import like oil and gas.
-Once we had it snd now we don’t do to speak.
+Once we had it and now we don’t so to speak.

-And whoever said you can’t buck the market were right!
+And whoever said you can’t buck the market was right!
 You can’t keep costs down forever.
 Or pretend a price is a price forever.

-But when the need is their to resupply the total money in circulation to cover the inflationary effects to give an equal supply to counteract that rise we fail ourselves!
-By NOT supplying it Jamie.
+But when the need is there, to resupply the total money in circulation to cover the inflationary effects to give an equal supply to counteract that rise we fail ourselves!
+By NOT resupplying money Jamie.

-I’m not convinced that a MMT (modern monetary theory) is the answer.
-Just print what we need.
-As we all know the more we print the more we and the rest of the world devalue it’s worth, its value and its ability to swap for effort.
+I’m not convinced that a MMT is the answer.
+Just by adding even more digits to what we need.
+As we all know the more digital money we produce the more we and the rest of the world devalue it’s worth, its value and its ability to swap for effort in a fair exchange of work effort.

 But our government must make better rules to make whoever gets it, SPEND it back.
-Not tax it for a small bit of profit.
-Or think a small bit of wealth will do, no!!
+Not tax it but spend it all back to create the necessary hike in velocity we need for growth.

-We need it all back so we can get the result of money for our economy to grow!
-Yes it must grow its supply of money to restock, resupply to re-SPEND.
+We need it all back so we can get the resupply of money for our economy to grow!
+Yes it must grow to restock, resupply for us all to re-SPEND.
 But growth is not limitless.
-It will grow to its optimum and then that, should be sufficient to not need to borrow it back.
-And will pay our way without a deficit.
+It will grow to its optimum and then stop growing, it should then be sufficient to avoid the need to borrow it back.
 In other words we have replaced debt with the actual money being held by those who buy gilts.
 It’s a simple balanced equation Jamie.

 And not forgetting.
-When we or they SPEND we get equal goods or asset in fair exchange.
-And when tax taken no exchange occurs directly and it’s fir s small piece of holdings.
-There is the power of SPENDING.
-It resupplies to the full.
+When they SPEND they get equal goods or asset in fair exchange.
+And when tax taken nothing is exchanged.
+That is the power of full SPENDING.
+It resupplies money to the masses.

-Thus us all in the government remit.
+This is all in the governments remit.
 To at last track and trace money.
-Make it move back by those who have good of it by making them SPEND it rather then hold it to ransom and make us borrow our own money back!
+Make it move back by those who have hold of it by making them SPEND it rather then hold it to ransom and make us borrow our own money back!

 Brian, thanks for such a thoughtful comment – you’re absolutely right to focus on the long stretch of persistent deficits and the way that rewards gilt‑holders while leaving the real economy stuck in low‑growth mode.
 I agree that the core problem is not “inflation per se” but a failure to generate broad‑based income growth and to recycle money productively back through the economy rather than treating high asset holdings as an end in themselves.
 Where I’d add a nuance is that, in a small open economy like the UK, there is a limit to how far we can rely on higher money growth without running into currency and confidence problems, which is why I keep stressing the need for genuine investment that lifts productivity, rather than just ever‑larger flows of interest to the already wealthy.